 The site was acquired by Lidl for their first store in Bath, and with our previous work for the German chain in Sutton Coldfield, our technical expertise and the fact it was a listed building, they came to Lapworth Architects to design this new store in a prestigious building in a prestigious part of the country.

-The site was a former public house with car parking and a bowling green on a prominent site at the junction of two major roads.
+The site had a fair amount of restrictions, being a former public house with car parking and a bowling green on a prominent site at the junction of two major roads in this busy suburb – but the site had a great del of potential.

 After initial consultation with the Local Authority it became clear that a standard Lidl store would not be acceptable at this site given the prominent site and active frontages to two major roads.